-For years now, the Sao Paulo-based researchers have known that a particular silica-based material called SBA-15 can be used to encapsulate oral hepatitis B vaccine and protect them in the digestive system.
+For years now, the Sao Paulo-based researchers have known that a particular silica-based material called SBA-15 can be used to encapsulate the oral hepatitis B vaccine and protect them in the digestive system.
 However, the results were not consistent – the SBA-15 shell was only effective some of the time.

 With the help of a group of physicists, they are now closer to perfecting the oral hepatitis B vaccine.
 With a state-of-the-art three-dimensional imaging technique, the physicists were able to produce a highly accurate picture of the capsule and observe the behavior of the vaccine inside of the capsule.
 The researchers were able to observe the vaccine’s behavior at a microscopic level.

-An effective oral hepatitis B vaccine that can be mass produced would save lives, while also being cost-effective and easier to administer at a large scale in developing countries, where children face the greatest hepatitis B threat.
+An effective oral hepatitis B vaccine that can be mass-produced would save lives, while also being cost-effective and easier to administer at a large scale in developing countries, where children face the greatest hepatitis B threat.

-Currently this same research team is developing a combination oral vaccine that immunizes people against diphtheria and tetanus.
+Currently, this same research team is developing a combination oral vaccine that immunizes people against diphtheria and tetanus.
 However, their ultimate goal is to create a single oral vaccine that guards against whooping cough, diphtheria, hepatitis B, tetanus, polio, and Hib.